Antikythera mechanism: Origin

 The Antikythera mechanism is generally referred to as the first known analogue computer.
-The quality and complexity of the mechanism's manufacture suggests that it must have had undiscovered predecessors during the Hellenistic period.
+The quality and complexity of the mechanism's manufacture suggests it must have had undiscovered predecessors during the Hellenistic period.
 Its construction relied on theories of astronomy and mathematics developed by Greek astronomers during the second century BC, and it is estimated to have been built in the late second century BC or the early first century BC.

-In 2008, continued research by the Antikythera Mechanism Research Project suggested that the concept for the mechanism may have originated in the colonies of Corinth, since they identified the calendar on the Metonic Spiral as coming from Corinth or one of its colonies in northwest Greece or Sicily.
-Syracuse was a colony of Corinth and the home of Archimedes, and the Antikythera Mechanism Research project argued in 2008 that it might imply a connection with the school of Archimedes.
-It was demonstrated in 2017 that the calendar on the Metonic Spiral is of the Corinthian type but cannot be that of Syracuse.
+In 2008, research by the Antikythera Mechanism Research Project suggested the concept for the mechanism may have originated in the colonies of Corinth, since they identified the calendar on the Metonic Spiral as coming from Corinth, or one of its colonies in northwest Greece or Sicily.
+Syracuse was a colony of Corinth and the home of Archimedes, and the Antikythera Mechanism Research Project argued in 2008 that it might imply a connection with the school of Archimedes.
+It was demonstrated in 2017 that the calendar on the Metonic Spiral is of the Corinthian type, but cannot be that of Syracuse.
 Another theory suggests that coins found by Jacques Cousteau at the wreck site in the 1970s date to the time of the device's construction, and posits that its origin may have been from the ancient Greek city of Pergamon, home of the Library of Pergamum.
 With its many scrolls of art and science, it was second in importance only to the Library of Alexandria during the Hellenistic period.